About the Studio School

 BFA, Rhode Island School of Design

-MFA, University of Houston; BFA, Lamar University
+MFA, University of Houston; BFA, University of North Texas

 MFA, Cranbrook Academy of Art; BFA, University of Houston